iEngage/java-sdk/docs/ProjectManagementApi.md

 Comment on milestone

 This service allows a user to comment on a milestone.
 The following fields(key:value) are required to be present in the Comment JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. milestoneId (Path Parameter)&lt;/br&gt;2. commentText &lt;/br&gt;
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.  **Required fields**  1. milestoneId (Path Parameter) 2. commentText

 ### Example
 ```java